jken785/frame-development/README.md

 are then used to calculate a "score" for the frame using an objective function.
 Tube thickness and geometry changes are made at random via a genetic algorithm, and only the frames with the best scores survive for use as the "seed" frames in the next generation.

-I eventually hope to implement generative design.

-**MaRGolIn iS bIG W A C K**